webaverse/docs/docs/getting-started.md

 title: Getting started with Webaverse
 ---

-Start using the Webaverse ecosystem today with these helpful articles for users and developers of the platform
+Start using the Webaverse ecosystem today with these helpful articles for users and developers of the platform.

 # Requirements